 Choosing a Shade: "Your skin color and eye color need to be the number one thing taken into consideration," says Joico celebrity colorist Jill Buck.
-"As a stylist I like to look to the flecks of color in my clients eyes as a good indicator to their natural undertones."
+"As a stylist, I like to look to the flecks of color in my clients' eyes as a good indicator of their natural undertones."

 There's a real brightness to Florence Welch's red hair, which flatters the pinky undertones in her skin.
 If you want to try this style yourself, find a balm or serum that will add definition to the braid, like Morrocanoil Hydrating Styling Cream ($14).